Scalable Reactive Atomistic Dynamics with GAIA: Validation across experimental phenomena

 \subsection{$\pi$-conjugated molecules on metal surfaces}

 The equilibrium adsorption distance of $\pi$-conjugated molecules on metals is a key descriptor of hybrid interface stability, yet its experimental determination remains restricted to highly ordered overlayers and requires complex analysis~\cite{WHHB91,Z93,WB94,W05,LPHW09,BFTG13,SSDP14,LMWB15}.
-Fig.~\ref{fig:fig5}a,b compares benzene~(BZ), diindenoperylene~(DIP), and fullerene~(C$_{60}$) on Ag(111) from the experiments~\cite{MRCL16}, DFT~\cite{MRCL16}, and SNet-T25.
-The SNet-T25 reproduces parallel adsorption geometries with average distance deviations of about 5\% across metals, in close agreement with the experiments (Supplementary Fig.~\ref{sfig:pi-conj-relaxation}).
-For DIP, the deviation is slightly larger (8\%), yet the model correctly captures the relative order of experimental adsorption distances Cu $<$ Ag $<$ Au.
-A more complex case is water encapsulated inside C$_{60}$ on Ag(111)~\cite{JSJG21} (Fig.~\ref{fig:fig5}c), where SNet-T25 reproduces the experimental Ag--O distance (5.60\,\AA\, vs. 5.57\,\AA\,) during MD simulation as well.

-Together, these results show that our model captures the delicate balance of dispersion, orbital hybridization, and intramolecular reorganization that governs $\pi$-conjugated molecules on metal surfaces, providing a physically grounded framework for interpreting and predicting interfacial stability.
+Fig.~\ref{fig:fig5}a,b show adsorption distances of benzene~(BZ), diindenoperylene~(DIP), and fullerene~(C$_{60}$) on Ag(111), as obtained from experiment~\cite{MRCL16}, DFT~\cite{MRCL16}, and SNet-T25.
+Considering all examined metal substrates (Ag, Au, Cu, and Pt), SNet-T25 reproduces the parallel adsorption geometries with a mean absolute relative deviation of $\approx 6$\% from experiment across the three $\pi$-conjugated adsorbates (Supplementary Fig.~\ref{sfig:pi-conj-relaxation}).
+For DIP, the mean deviation is slightly larger ($\approx 7$\%), yet the model correctly captures the relative order of experimental adsorption distances, Cu $<$ Ag $<$ Au.
+A more complex case is water encapsulated inside C$_{60}$ on Ag(111)~\cite{JSJG21}, where SNet-T25 reproduces the experimental Ag--O distance (5.60\,\AA\, vs. 5.57\,\AA) in the time-averaged MD trajectories (Fig.~\ref{fig:fig5}c).
+Together, these results suggest that SNet-T25 can capture the delicate balance of dispersion, orbital hybridization, and intramolecular reorganization that governs $\pi$-conjugated molecules on metal surfaces, providing a physically grounded framework for interpreting and predicting interfacial stability.